silexlabs/www.silex.me-2020/pages/community.md

 hero-cta: <p><a href="/#list" title="See how to get started with Silex">GET STARTED!</a></p>
 text: <h2>FREE, FREE HOW ?</h2><p>Only <a href="https://www.silexlabs.org/silexlabs#what-is-silex-labs-"
-  title="About Silex Labs">a non profit</a> can make it free like this, without hidden costs or licensing hassle.
-You are welcome to contribute and to offer services to the community.</p>
+  title="About Silex Labs">a non profit</a> can make it free like this, without hidden costs or licensing hassle.</p><p>You are welcome to contribute and to offer services to the community.</p>
 items:
 - image: ''
   bg-color: ''